 To participate, see the current Announcement and Abstract Guidelines.

 For student presenters, see our Judging Criteria for details on how to make a good poster and give a good presentation.
-The ESC holds a poster-making workshop prior to the forum where students can learn how to create better posters.
+The ESC holds a poster-making workshop prior to the forum where students can learn how to create better posters (advertised via emails and posters).
+Use this ESC logo for your posters.

 Student Award Winners